Catsuri33/Maktun-Scraper/README.md

 # Maktun-Scrapper
 Get data from the Maktun website which is a website for the numismatists.

+This project is built with NodeJS and use FS and Puppeteer.

 # To Do

 - [x] Connect to the website and navigate to the collection page.